-Most exclusion is of a fixed term nature and is of short duration (usually between one and five days).
-If the pupil is excluded over a lunchtime period this is classed as a half day exclusion.
+Most exclusion is of a fixed term nature, known as a suspension, and is of short duration (usually between one and five days).
+If the pupil is excluded over a lunchtime period this is classed as a half day exclusion or suspension.
 The Headteacher's duties in these situations are the same as for other exclusions.
 The Department of Education (DfE) regulations allow the Headteacher to exclude a pupil for one or more fixed periods not exceeding 45 school days in any one school year.